 2) Use Scientific Scales

-Weigh your products using a digital scale that measures weight down to tenths of a gram.
-If you can’t afford such an instrument, use a high-quality balance that measures weight down to tenths of an ounce.
-Both scales are considered accurate and are affordable enough for most product applications.
+Weigh your products using a digital scale that measures weight down to a tenth of a gram.
+If you can’t afford such an instrument, use a high-quality balance that measures weight down to a tenth of an ounce.
+Both scales are considered accurate and affordable enough for most product applications.

 Regardless of which type of scale you choose; it is essential to regulate it frequently to know its accuracy remains intact.
 You won’t risk overcharging customers when shipping out their orders by accident.
 It is also necessary to keep track of each unit’s weight separately.
 If one unit weighs significantly less than another, there might be a problem with quality control in your manufacturing process.

 Moisture content indicates how much water has been absorbed by your product.
 If you’re in a humid environment, there will be more moisture in your product, making it weigh more.
 Likewise, there will be less moisture in your product if you’re in a dry climate.
 That’s why you should always check both weight and moisture content before shipping products.